skrey/yellow-extensions/features/meta/README.md

 ## How to add meta data

-The extension adds meta data for [Open Graph protocol](http://ogp.me/) and [Twitter Cards](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/abouts-cards).
+The extension generates meta data for the [Open Graph protocol](http://ogp.me/).

 You can set `Title`, `Description`, `Image` and `ImageAlt` in the [settings](https://developers.datenstrom.se/help/markdown-cheat-sheet#settings) at the top of a page.